-(1) See "COMPENSATION DISCUSSION AND ANALYSIS - 2020 ELEMENTS OF OUR NAMED EXECUTIVE Compensation" for a description of this short-term incentive program.

-- (3) The grant date fair value amounts in this column are based on the following calculations: - All of the PEP awards subject to financial performance vesting conditions are calculated based upon the number of target PEP units granted multiplied by the closing common stock price of \$43.06 on the grant date.
+- (1) See "COMPENSATION DISCUSSION AND ANALYSIS 2020 ELEMENTS OF OUR NAMED EXECUTIVE Compensation" for a description of this short-term incentive program. - (2) The target for the PEP2020 awards was 100% of the granted PEP units.
+The maximum for the PEP2020 awards was 200% of the granted PEP units. - (3) The grant date fair value amounts in this column are based on the following calculations: - All of the PEP awards subject to financial performance vesting conditions are calculated based upon the number of target PEP units granted multiplied by the closing common stock price of \$43.06 on the grant date.
 These PEP awards will cliff vest 100% on December 16, 2022, following the close of the three-year vesting period, provided the performance conditions are achieved and subject to continued employment through the vesting date (except in the case of certain qualifying terminations). - The annual RSU awards granted on December 16, 2019 are calculated based upon the number of restricted stock units granted multiplied by the closing common stock price of \$43.06 on the grant date.
 These annual restricted stock unit awards will cliff vest 100% on December 16, 2022, subject to continued employment through the vesting date (except in the case of certain qualifying terminations). - The RSU awards granted on August 15, 2020 to Mr. Rudd and Ms. Poloni in connection with their promotions are calculated based upon the number of RSUs granted multiplied by the closing common stock price of \$38.72 immediately before the grant date, which fell on a weekend.
 These RSU awards will cliff vest 100% on August 15, 2023. - Options awards issued on August 15, 2020, are calculated based upon the number of options granted multiplied by the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718 grant date fair value of \$11.30, determined using a Monte Carlo valuation model.
 These special performance stock options will vest equal installments over a five-year vesting period subject to the achievement of certain stock price performance goals and satisfaction of applicable continued employment requirements.